Improving the Adversarial Robustness for Speaker Verification by Self-Supervised Learning: Introduction

-Also, previous works \cite{kreuk2018fooling,li2020adversarial,xie2020real,marras2019adversarial,li2020practical,chen2019real,gong2017crafting,wang2020inaudible,villalba2020x,das2020attacker} showed that adversarial attacks can cause catastrophic performance drop of the SOTA ASV systems, which undermines the usage of ASV systems in the real-world. \cite{kreuk2018fooling} is among the first ones to investigate the vulnerability of ASV models to adversarial attacks.
-They demonstrate the end-to-end text-dependent ASV models can be fooled by malicious attackers both in cross-dataset and cross-feature scenarios.
+Also, previous works \cite{kreuk2018fooling,li2020adversarial,xie2020real,marras2019adversarial,li2020practical,chen2019real,gong2017crafting,wang2020inaudible,villalba2020x,das2020attacker,kassis2021practical} showed that adversarial attacks can cause catastrophic performance drop of the SOTA ASV systems, which undermine the deployment of ASV systems in the real-world. \cite{kreuk2018fooling} is among the first ones to investigate the vulnerability of ASV models to adversarial attacks.
+They demonstrate that the end-to-end text-dependent ASV models can be fooled by malicious attackers both in cross-dataset and cross-feature scenarios.
 Some early works attack ASV systems with few speakers \cite{gong2017crafting,chen2019real}.
-What's more, SOTA ASV models, including i-vector and x-vector systems, are also under the radar of adversarial attacks. \cite{villalba2020x} benchmarks the adversarial robustness of three x-vector systems, which are the SOTA models in recent ASV evaluations, and shows they are subject to adversarial attacks.
-Li et al. \cite{li2020adversarial} illustrates the GMM i-vector system can be hallucinated by adversarial attacks and the adversarial samples crafted from i-vector systems attain the transferability to x-vector systems.
+What's more, SOTA ASV models, including i-vector and x-vector systems, are also vulnerable to adversarial attacks. \cite{villalba2020x} benchmarks the adversarial robustness of three x-vector systems, which are the SOTA models in recent ASV evaluations, and shows they are subject to adversarial attacks.
+Li et al. \cite{li2020adversarial} illustrate the i-vector system can be fooled by adversarial attacks and the adversarial samples crafted from i-vector systems attain the transferability to x-vector systems. \cite{kassis2021practical} firstly proposes to attack both the anti-spoofing and the ASV as a whole system.
 In order to attack real-world applications possibly, attackers also pour great efforts to make adversarial attacks over-the-air, inaudible and universal.
-Li et al. \cite{li2020practical} first demonstrate that the x-vector system, one of the SOTA multi-class speaker recognition systems, are vulnerable to over-the-air adversarial attacks in the physical world, rather than just feeding the adversarial examples directly into the ASV systems. \cite{marras2019adversarial} explores the existence of master voices, i.e., adversarial utterances which can mimic a large number of users by an adversarial optimization method.
+Instead of feeding the adversarial examples directly into the ASV systems, Li et al. \cite{li2020practical} first demonstrate that the x-vector system is vulnerable to over-the-air adversarial attacks in the physical world. \cite{marras2019adversarial} explores the existence of master voices, i.e. adversarial utterances which can mimic a large number of users by an adversarial optimization method.
 Wang et al. \cite{wang2020inaudible} introduce the psychoacoustic principle \cite{lin2015principles} of frequency masking to generate more inaudible adversarial perturbations.
-The experimental results on Aishell-1 dataset \cite{bu2017aishell} show that their proposed adversarial attack method can manipulate the x-vector based speaker recognition system identify a piece of audio, whether speech or music, as any target (i.e., adversary-desired) speaker.
-Xie et al. \cite{xie2020real} proposes the first audio-agnostic, real-time, over-the-air adversarial perturbation against the x-vector based ASV systems.
+The experimental results on AIshell-1 dataset \cite{bu2017aishell} show that their proposed adversarial attack method can manipulate the x-vector based speaker recognition system into identifying a piece of audio, whether speech or music, as any target (i.e. adversary-desired) speaker.
+Xie et al. \cite{xie2020real} propose the first audio-agnostic, real-time, over-the-air adversarial perturbation against the x-vector based ASV systems.
 With the pervasiveness of ASV systems in safety-critical environment, mitigating the vulnerability of ASV models to adversarial attacks is of high priority.